suit-wg/architecture/draft-ietf-suit-architecture.md

 This architecture does not specify any specific broadcast protocol.
-However, given that broadcast may be desirable for some networks, updates must cause the least disruption possible both in metadata and payload transmission.
+However, given that broadcast may be desirable for some networks, updates must cause the least disruption possible both in metadata and firmware transmission.

 For an update to be broadcast friendly, it cannot rely on link layer, network layer, or transport layer security.
-In addition, the same message must be deliverable to many devices, both those to which it applies and those to which it does not, without a chance that the wrong device will accept the update.
+A solution has to rely on security protection applied to the manifest and firmware image instead.
+In addition, the same manifest must be deliverable to many devices, both those to which it applies and those to which it does not, without a chance that the wrong device will accept the update.
 Considerations that apply to network broadcasts apply equally to the use of